cylc/cylc-doc/src/user-guide/writing-workflows/runtime.rst

     should have access to the Cylc ports on the scheduler host

-Platforms, like other runtime settings, can be declared globally in the root family, or in other families or in individual tasks.
+Platforms, like other runtime settings, can be declared globally in the root family, or in other families, or for individual tasks.

 Dynamic Platform Selection